 Operating costs are based on the existing operation and contract agreements.
-The current mining contact will expire at the end of 2014, at which time there will be a cost of fuel adjustment.
 There is an agreement in principle to pay the government a water usage fee for the new fresh water reservoir construction.
 The fee has not yet been determined but is expected to be 0.4 RMB per cubic meter of water.